 - February 25, 2019Hinshaw Alert

 - February 12, 2019Cyber Alert

 - January 29, 2019Cyber Alert

 The Case of the Missing Laptop

-Hinshaw was contacted by a law firm after one of its partners had an unencrypted laptop computer — which contained personally identifying information of individuals residing in multiple states — stolen.
-We: counseled the law firm on reporting the incident to its insurance carrier and to law enforcement; drafted a breach notification letter; advised on reporting obligations to state officials; and recommended and worked with the firm to hire a vendor to offer identity theft protection, issue the breach notifications, and set up a call center to handle questions from those persons who received the notification.
+- Hinshaw was contacted by a law firm after one of its partners had an unencrypted laptop computer—which contained personally identifying information of individuals residing in multiple states—stolen.
+We: counseled the law firm on reporting the incident to its insurance carrier and to law enforcement; drafted a breach notification letter; advised on reporting obligations to state officials; and recommended and worked with the firm to hire a vendor to offer identity theft protection, issued the breach notifications, and set up a call center to handle questions from those persons who received the notification.